Giovanni Battista Re: Brazilian abortion

-Participation in Coverup of Clergy Sex Abuse Scandal; Retaliation Against Bishop Gumbleton
+Participation in cover-up of clergy sex abuse scandal; retaliation against Bishop Gumbleton

-On January 11, 2006, Thomas Gumbleton testified at a hearing at the Ohio General Assembly in Columbus, Ohio, about sexual abuse in the Catholic church.
+On 11 January 2006, Thomas Gumbleton testified at a hearing at the Ohio General Assembly in Columbus, Ohio, about sexual abuse in the Catholic church.
 The Assembly was considering a bill to create a legal window for victims of sexual abuse to sue the perpetrators.
 In his statement, Gumbleton endorsed the bill and called for all states to enact bills like this one.
 He also revealed that he was sexually abused by a priest as an adolescent while in the seminary.

 According to an account given by Gumbleton in 2011, the bishops of Ohio opposed the proposed sexual abuse bill and were incensed by his testimony.
 They immediately complained to the Vatican about him.
 A few days later, Gumbleton received a letter from Cardinal Re, saying that Gumbleton had violated the solidarity of communio episcoporum (communion of bishops) by testifying for the bill in Ohio without the permission of the local bishop.
 Re ordered Gumbleton to resign immediately as auxiliary bishop and as pastor of St. Leo's Parish.